 Most of the websites I’m about to list work in this way, but some will have restrictions, such as asking you for exclusivity.
 I will be sure to mention this in the description, however.

-But, if you’re looking for ways to make money with your photography, regardless of your skills, then sit back and take a look at the many reputable websites I’m about to list that you can take advantage of right now.
+But, if you’re looking for ways to make money with your photography, regardless of your skills, then sit back and take a look at the many reputable websites and get paid for taking picture apps I’m about to list that you can take advantage of right now.

 Get Paid to Take Pictures (20+ Legit Websites Online)